maida5/ctp-hacks-2025/README.md

 ### How We Built It
-We developed Project Aura with this tech stack:
+We developed AuraTracks with this tech stack:
 * React: For the frontend framework, ensuring a responsive and user-friendly interface.
 * Spotify API: To access user data, recommend songs tailored to their taste, and save playlists.
 * Gemini API: Analyzes uploaded images to generate vibe-based playlist recommendations for users to listen to.